Thread Pitch Identifier Skip to main content

 1. Measure Major Diameter

 Using a caliper, measure the outside diameter (OD) of the bolt or stud across the crests of the threads.
-For internal threads (tapped holes), measure the minor diameter at the root of the threads.
-Enter the measurement in inches or millimeters.
+For internal threads, a caliper reading may not represent the external nominal major diameter, so treat results as prompts and verify with a gauge or known mating fastener.

 2. Measure Thread Pitch